rukhaiyar1/Comp-401/README.md

 ## Strategy

 The EA monitors two moving averages: a fast-moving average (default period: 18) and a slow-moving average (default period: 50).
 When the fast-moving average crosses the slow-moving average upwards, it triggers a "buy" signal.
 When the fast-moving average crosses the slow-moving average downwards, it triggers a "sell" signal.
+These are input varibales and can be changed as per the user.

 **Additional Features:**
 - **Break-Even Stop:** The EA moves the stop loss to break-even after a specified profit level is reached, ensuring profits are locked in while providing extra cushion pips.